BlueBrain/hpcbench/docs/campaign.rst

 HPCBench uses a YAML file
-(see `YAML cookbook <http://yaml.org/YAML_for_ruby.html>`_) to describe a tests campaign.
+(see `YAML cookbook <http://yaml.org/YAML_for_ruby.html>`_) to describe a benchmark campaign.
 Topics of this reference page are organized by top-level key to reflect the structure of the Campaign file itself.